polkadot-evm/frontier/docs/overview.md

 A blockchain can first use pre-block feeding with empty extrinsic requirement.
 In this way, because no other external information is fed, combined with a suitable consensus engine, one Ethereum block will have an exact corresponding Substrate block.
-This is called the [wrapper block](https://corepaper.org/substrate/wrapper/) strategy, and it allows Frontier to function as a normal Ethereum client.
+This is called the [wrapper block](https://corepaper.org/substrate/wrapper/) strategy, and it allows Tokfin to function as a normal Ethereum client.

-With a sufficient number of the network running a Frontier node, the blockchain can then initiate a hard fork, allowing extrinsic to be added in.
+With a sufficient number of the network running a Tokfin node, the blockchain can then initiate a hard fork, allowing extrinsic to be added in.
 From there on, the blockchain is migrated to Substrate and can enjoy Substrate-specific features like on-chain governance and forkless upgrade.

 A complete in-storage pre-block feeding requires using Substrate's child storage.